JEDI-linear: Fast and Efficient Graph Neural Networks for Jet Tagging on FPGAs: Introduction

 \item A scalable, low-latency JEDI-linear template that enables the generation of efficient FPGA implementations using high-level synthesis (HLS) as well as Verilog, with a focus on minimizing latency and resource usage.
 We open-source the JEDI-linear templates and the code\footnote{https://github.com/calad0i/JEDI-linear} to generate the proposed hardware designs to support reproducibility and benefit the wider research community.

 \item A comprehensive evaluation of the proposed approach and hardware implementation. \end{itemize}

-Although this work focuses on jet tagging in high-energy physics, the underlying principles and optimization techniques, such as linearized graph processing, mixed-precision quantization, and fully unrolled hardware design, are broadly applicable.
-We believe JEDI-linear can be generalized to other real-time applications where latency, throughput, and hardware efficiency are critical.
+Although this work focuses on jet tagging in high-energy physics, the underlying principles and optimization techniques, such as linearized processing, mixed-precision quantization, distributed arithmetic, and fully unrolled hardware design, are broadly applicable.
+They can be adapted for trustworthy DNNs~\cite{que2025trustworthy} as well as low-latency variational autoencoders (VAEs)~\cite{que2024low}, transformers~\cite{wojcicki2022accelerating}, and LLMs~\cite{que2025asicon}.